gramtoco/friendcoin/assets/asset_metadata_spec.md

-## Frencoin Metadata Specification
+## Pejecoin Metadata Specification

-Additional fields may be added, but will be ignored by Frencoin.
+Additional fields may be added, but will be ignored by Pejecoin.

 ```
 {